pisv/gethandly.wiki-playground/Step-One.md

 [Step One repository](https://github.com/pisv/gethandly.1st).

-We begin by defining the interfaces for Foo model elements in the package `org.eclipse.handly.examples.basic.ui.model` of the `org.eclipse.handly.examples.basic.ui` bundle:
+We begin by defining the interfaces for Foo model elements in the package:

+`org.eclipse.handly.examples.basic.ui.model`

+of the

+`org.eclipse.handly.examples.basic.ui`

+bundle:

 ```java
 public interface IFooModel